haka-security/haka/modules/protocol/ipv4/doc/c.rst

     Checks if IPv4 address is in network range.

-    :returns: `true` if ip address is in network range and `false` otherwise.
+    :returns: True if ip address is in network range and False otherwise.